 - Blue circles with a star denote an attraction;

-- Green circles denote where we stayed overnight;
+- Home logo marks where we stayed overnight

 - Yellow circles denote alternative options.

-We begin this Lofoten road trip adventure in the most south-western village of Mosekenesøya, Lofoten and as mentioned, zig-zag our way eastwards through the Lofoten Islands and then north into the Vesterålen islands.
+We begin this road trip in Lofoten at the most south-western village, Mosekenesøya, and zig-zag our way eastwards through the Lofoten Islands before then heading north to the Vesterålen Islands.

-Booking ahead and allocating a 2-night minimum stay at each of our accommodations was a wise move as it avoided that feeling of being constantly on the move plus gave us a home-base while we explored the area.
-It was a good decision however you could easily stay longer at each place if you wanted.
+Booking ahead and allocating a 2-night minimum stay at each of our accommodations worked well as it avoided that feeling of being constantly on the move and it also gave us a ‘home base‘ while we explored the area.

-We chose our Lofoten accommodation based on the location being more-or-less central to the area that we wanted to explore:
+We chose our Lofoten accommodation based on the location being more-or-less central to the areas that we wanted to explore:

 - Reine (Moskenesøya), Lofoten